appy-one/acebase/README.md

 NOTE: If you want to connect to a remote AceBase [acebase-server](https://www.npmjs.com/package/acebase-server) from the browser instead of running one locally, use [acebase-client](https://www.npmjs.com/package/acebase-client) instead.

 You can also use a local database in the browser to sync with an AceBase server.
-To do this, create your database in the browser and set pass it as ```cache``` db in ```AceBaseClient```'s storage settings.
+To do this, create your database in the browser and pass it as ```cache``` db in ```AceBaseClient```'s storage settings.

 ```html
 <script type="text/javascript" src="https://cdn.jsdelivr.net/npm/acebase@latest/dist/browser.min.js"></script>